Education

 School Readiness Goals

-Children will learn how to express and interpret a broad range of emotions and engage in positive interactions with adults and other children.
+All children will learn how to recognize emotions in themselves and others and engage in increasingly positive interactions with peers and adults.

 What Guides Us?